Woolloomooloo: Trams

 The Woolloomooloo tram line opened in stages between 1915 and 1918.
 This line branched off from Park Street and ran north along Haig Avenue, Sir John Young Crescent and Lincoln Crescent to Brown's Wharf at Woolloomooloo.
 Through service ran from Circular Quay via Elizabeth and Park streets.
 The line was an early closure, in 1935, being replaced by a bus service from Pyrmont.

 Green ban

 In February 1973, the Builders Labourers Federation placed a two-year long green ban on the suburb to stop the destruction of low-income housing and trees.
 It succeeded and 65% of the houses were placed under rent control.

+There were substantial disagreements over the future of housing in Wooloomooloo in the 1970's.
+On behalf of the Residents of Waterloo (ROW) Resident Action Group around late 1977, Ken Lovett wrote a "long angry submission" opposing commercial development, asking "What makes a commercial interest's statements more credible than a group of residents who live in the area?".
+Historian Shirley Fitzgerald wrote this posited "a priority of moral rights which, taken to its logical conclusion, would prevent any land-use changes indefinitely.
+The rich as well as the poor would be lodged forever in whatever residential niche they happened to find themselves at a given time."
+High rise development was eventually stalled.
+By October 1979, 68 dwellings were ready for occupation, with the "last" buildings not completed by the time of Fitzgerald's writing in 1991.
+There were about 800 dwellings in the Wooloomooloo basin by 1991.